Woman going through perimenopause prepares healthy fall foods with her son

 Pears

-Pears are a great fruit during the menopause transition.
-They have many health benefits that can help with common symptoms.
-Pears are rich in soluble fiber, especially pectin.
-They support healthy digestion and regular bowel movements, which can become irregular during menopause because of hormonal changes.
+Pears are another great fruit for menopause health.
+They're rich in soluble fiber, especially pectin.
+They support healthy digestion and regular bowel movements.

-In addition to their fiber content, pears are a great source of important micronutrients like vitamin C and copper.
-Vitamin C, a powerful antioxidant, supports collagen production, promoting skin elasticity and helping to counteract the dryness and thinning of skin that often occurs during menopause.
+Pears are also a good source of vitamin C and copper.
+Vitamin C, a powerful antioxidant, supports collagen production, promoting skin elasticity and helping to counteract the dryness and thinning of skin during menopause.

-Here are some delicious and easy ways to add pears into your daily diet:
+Here are some tasty ways to add pears to your diet:

-• Breakfast: Add sliced pears to your morning smoothie or mix them into oatmeal for a boost of fiber and sweetness.
+• Breakfast: Add sliced pears to your morning smoothie or mix them into oatmeal.

-• Lunch: Slice pears into a salad with arugula, walnuts, and a light vinaigrette for a refreshing, nutrient-dense meal.
+• Lunch: Combine sliced pears with arugula, walnuts, and a light vinaigrette for a refreshing salad.

-• Dessert: Poach pears with cinnamon and ginger, then top with Greek yogurt for a naturally sweet, antioxidant-rich dessert.
+• Dessert: Poach pears with cinnamon and ginger, then top with Greek yogurt for a naturally sweet dessert.

 Learn more about Jennifer Hanway and our other Versalie advisors.